New clients often ask us why their wools, silks, cottons and linens feel stiff and crusty when they’re returned by a cleaner.

 Their stated reason?

-According to one Phoenix cleaner’s literature, to “keep each garment feeling new and crisp” and to “retain your garment’s original shape, weight and feel” (we couldn’t make up this last statement if we tried!).
+According to one Phoenix cleaner’s literature, to “keep each garment feeling new and crisp” and to “retain your garment’s original shape, weight and feel” (and, no we didn't make that up!).

 And the true reason?